alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/nhibernate-query-only-properties-and-many-to-one.md

 {{< / highlight >}}

 If you does not know Query only properties of NHibernate you better take a look to [this post](http://ayende.com/Blog/archive/2009/06/10/nhibernate-ndash-query-only-properties.aspx), I must admit that they are really useful to make simpler query without changing the object model.
-Iâ€™ve this object model
+I've this object model

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/08/image_thumb2.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/08/image2.png)